Tran97/orb_slam3_ros_docker/README.md

 - Move the saved map in `~/.ros` to this maps folder in the ros package.
 - Specify the name of the map in the launch file as in the example `rs_rgbd.launch`.

+#### Save Occupancy grid

+TODO: Mention to run the pointcloud to occupancy map.
+TODO: Write how to save the occupancy map

+TODO: Mention dynamic_transform_broadcaster_node and the transforms

 ## 4. ROS topics, params and services
 ### Subscribed topics